SERVICES

 Dental Implants or Dentures are an important investment in yourself.
 Having the option to break this investment down into monthly payments can help make these life-changing services more accessible and easier to fit into your budget.
 We work with a variety of financing providers that offer payment plans to cover either all or part of your dental implant procedure.
 This is a great option for all patients, especially those who are on a fixed income.
 With these flexible financing options, you can enjoy the benefits of a healthy, beautiful smile without breaking the bank.

-Contact us to learn more about our financing options and schedule your FREE Consultation with Dr. Logan today!
+Contact us to learn more about our financing options and schedule your FREE Consultation with Dr. Miller today!

-Dentures and partials require daily maintenance in order to keep them clean and looking nice for years to come.
-If you do not properly care for your denture or partial it can harbor bacteria and become permanently stained.
+Dentures require daily maintenance in order to keep them clean and looking nice for years to come.
+If you do not properly care for your denture it can harbor bacteria and become permanently stained.

-Utilize a mild cleanser to help clean your denture or partial.
+Utilize a mild cleanser to help clean your denture.
 Many cleaners are too abrasive and can damage your appliance.
 We recommend you always ask your dentist what they recommend or check for the American Dental Association (ADA) seal of approval when determining which products to use.

 Your dentures need to be kept moist when you are not wearing them.
 We recommend you keep them in a cleaning solution or water to help prevent them drying out or losing their shape.